Stress Classification Lines (SCL) – Passing Through Areas of Very High Error

 Conclusions for Study 1:

 1) Although SCL 1 passes through 2 areas of theoretical infinite stress, and resulting high error, the SCL results are practically unchanged as the mesh is refined.
-Although the stresses are rising at the ends of the SCL at points that are approaching infinity, these high stresses are affecting increasingly smaller element areas and are having smaller impacts.
+Although the stresses are rising at the ends of the SCL to points that are approaching infinity, these high stresses are affecting increasingly smaller element areas and are having smaller impacts.
 The end result is constant reported Membrane and Membrane + Bending results.

 2) The reported membrane stress for SCL 1 is less than for SCL 2.
 The expected answer is that the membrane stress is the same for both lines – 333 psi.
 For SCL 1, shear stress Tnt provides a large component of the stress.
 This stress is positive at one end of the SCL and negative at the other.
 The membrane stress is calculated by averaging these stresses over the length of the line, so Tnt makes no contribution.